Superior labral anterior posterior tear

 - type III tears usually require resection of the bucket handle tear 2

-sublabral sulcus: tears of the labrum can appear similar to a normal sublabral sulcus or normal glenoid articular hyaline cartilage which extends beneath the labrum; the following features help distinguish a tear from the latter two 1-2
+sublabral sulcus: SLAP type II tears can appear similar to a normal sublabral sulcus or normal glenoid articular hyaline cartilage which extends beneath the labrum; the following features help distinguish a tear from the latter two 1,2

 - high T2 signal or contrast curves laterally

-- high signal or contrast extends posterior to biceps anchor
+- high signal or contrast extends posteriorly to the biceps anchor

 - double Oreo cookie sign